ZoranStojsavljevic/cannelloni/Documentation_added/socketCAN-Fd.md

+## socketCAN-Fd framework setup

-As promised.
-Here is what I, after some lengthily investigation, found using Beaglebone Black and Vbox Virtual machine, which passes through host (my host is pass-through VT-d capable).
+Here summarized what I, after some lengthily investigation, found using Beaglebone Black and Vbox Virtual machine, which passes through host (my host is pass-through VT-d capable).